grammyjs/website/site/docs/guide/basics.md

 ## Sending messages with reply

-You can use the Telegram reply-to feature by specifying the message identifier to reply to.
+You can use the Telegram reply-to feature by specifying the message identifier to reply to using `reply_to_message_id`.

 ```ts
 await bot.hears("ping", async (ctx) => {